zzajc/zzajc.github.io/_posts/2018-04-10-CodeTemplatingTechniques.md

 author: Jiri Hanousek
 ---
 When writing a lot of boiler plate code I eventually come up with some generative method to create code.
 For this task I use several techniques with several tools.
+In this post I am going to briefly describe methods that I use when programming on windows.

 # COPY-PASTE
 This is the simplest but the most dangerous method.
 If you forget to replace something in pasted code than it may be valid code